 You may do testing yourself or hire a firm or individual to do the testing.
-If a firm is hired we recommend they be in the National Environmental Health Association National Radon Proficiency Program.
+If a firm is hired we recommend they be in the National Radon Safety Board (NRSB) or the American Association of Radon Scientists and Technologists (AARST) National Radon Proficiency Program (NRPP).
 If you do the testing yourself, purchase a radon measurement device listed by EPA's Radon Measurement Proficiency Program and follow the directions to the letter.
 Passive testing for radon is very easy and simple.
 Contact us if you have any questions on sampling.
 If you hire someone to test, the following checklist may be useful:

 - Notify occupants of the importance of proper testing conditions.
 Give occupants written instructions or this document and explain the directions carefully.

 - If you conduct the test yourself, use a radon measurement device listed by EPA's Radon Measurement Proficiency (RMP) Program or certified by your state and follow the manufacturer's instructions that come with the device.

 - If you use a testing professional, only hire a NRPP, NRSB, or state certified individual and ask to see his or her photo identification.
 The contractor's identification number should be clearly visible on the test report.